Divyang874/Simple-Calculator/README.md

 SimpleCalculator

-SimpleCalculator is a lightweight Python package that provides basic arithmetic operations.
+SimpleCalculator is a lightweight HTML ,CSS ans JS based project which provide basic arithmetic operations.
 It offers a user-friendly interface for performing addition, subtraction, multiplication, and division.

 Features
 Addition: Add two numbers together.